-Nickel triggers more hypersensitive reactions than any other metal – up to 15% of the population suffers from some form of nickel allergy, mostly women.
-Nickel is exceptionally common: in cigarettes, jewellery, buttons and in coins (including the Euro).
-It may be found in dental restorations, prostheses (hip, knee, cochlear and cardiac implants), colour pigments, cosmetics, stainless steel cutlery and pots.
+Nickel triggers more hypersensitive reactions than any other metal – up to 15% of the population, mostly women, suffers from some form of nickel allergy.
+Nickel is exceptionally common and is present in cigarettes, jewellery, buttons and coins (including the Euro).
+It may be found in dental restorations, prostheses (hip, knee, cochlear and cardiac implants), colour pigments, cosmetics, stainless steel cutlery, pots and pans.
 Even hard cleaning of kitchenware has been shown to release nickel in washing-up water.
 Nickel can pollute drinking water near factories which use it.
-Nutritionists have developed low-nickel diets, which cuts out certain foods (e.g. coco, chocolate, broccoli, nuts).
+Nutritionists have developed low-nickel diets, which cut out certain nickel-rich foods (e.g. cocoa, chocolate, broccoli, nuts).

-Please note that the information below is taken from various sources and may not reflect the situation in your country, For example, a clinic in USA states that potatoes are high in nickel, while analysis by the Swedish Food Administration found only a low nickel content in potatoes.
-The discrepancy is most likely due to the mineral and metal content vegetables are grown in.
+Please note that the information below is taken from various sources and may not reflect the situation in your country.
+For example, a clinic in the USA states that potatoes are high in nickel, while analysis by the Swedish Food Administration found only a low nickel content in potatoes.
+The discrepancy is most likely due to the mineral and metal content of the soil in which the vegetables are grown.

 Nickel may be found in prepared foods (tinned foods) at markedly higher concentrations than the safe threshold laid down for hypersensitive patients.
-Some foodstuffs cooked in stainless-steel utensils attack the metal and thus contain much more nickel than when enamel or aluminum saucepans are used.
-Among the natural organic acids which may be responsible for dissolving stainless-steel, oxalic acid is the most active at equivalent concentrations.
+Some foodstuffs cooked in stainless-steel utensils react with the metal and thus contain much more nickel than when enamel or aluminium saucepans are used.
+Among the natural organic acids, which may be responsible for dissolving stainless-steel, oxalic acid is the most active at equivalent concentrations.

 Source: Contact Dermatitis.
 1979 Jan;5(1):43-5.